Djezzy

 In January 2015, the National Investment Fund (FNI) took control of 51% of the capital of the company while the foreign partner, Global Telecom Holding, retained responsibility for the management of the company.
 In August 2022, VEON sold the remaining 45.57% stake in the company to the National Investment Fund for $682 million, making it the sole owner of Djezzy.

 Djezzy covers 95% of the population across the national territory and its 3G services are deployed in 48 wilayas.
 Djezzy launched its 4G services, on October 1, 2016, in 20 wilayas and is committed to covering more than 50% of the population by 2021.

 Djezzy is engaged in a process of transformation to become the leading digital operator in Algeria and allow customers to navigate the digital world.
-The company is headed by Vincenzo Nesci Executive Chairman and Matthieu Galvani, Chief Executive Officer.
+The company is headed by Boumediene Senouci, CEO since 2025.

 Djezzy was part of VEON, an international communications and technology company.

 The company provides a wide range of services such as the prepaid, post-paid, data, value-added services and SUT.

 It has two competitors: the government-owned Mobilis and the privately owned Ooredoo Algeria.